Barefoot Combat Boots – The 9 Best Zero Drop Lace-Up Boots

 In the meantime, here are a few other stylish options I like.

-Wildling Panther (US & Europe) – Another personal favorite brand of mine.
-Their options change seasonally, so this isn’t available year round.
+Wildling Shoes (US & Europe) – Another personal favorite brand of mine.
+Their options change seasonally, but the North Wolf shown here and the Atmo Black are part of the essentials collection.
+Read my Wildling Reviews here

 Zaqq Barefoot (Europe) – Select styles available at Anya’s Shop!